 India’s first and most famous: Corbett National Park

 The Corbett National Park is probably India’s most famous wildlife sanctuary.
-It was set up in 1936 as India’s very first national park in consultation with Jim Corbett, who was a well-known hunter (of man-eating tigers and leopards) who later became an author and naturalist .
+It was set up in 1936 as India’s very first national park in consultation with Jim Corbett, a well-known hunter (of man-eating tigers and leopards) who later became an author and naturalist.
 He played an important role in the creation of this first reserve for the endangered Bengal tiger.

 Tadoba Andhari Tiger Reserve is another area of conservation land not far from Pench and Kanha, where Jungle Book wildlife encounters are highly likely.
 Tadoba boasts the most visible number of tiger sightings in India’s Maharashtra state.
-On game drives at Tadoba you will see wild dogs, hyena, sloth bears, wild boar and many other species, as well as the mighty tiger and the shy leopard.
+On game drives at Tadoba, you will see wild dogs, hyenas, sloth bears, wild boar,s and many other species, as well as the mighty tiger and the shy leopard.

 If you want to imagine Mowgli whisked away to the Monkey City and its jungle-festooned ruins, this is the place:

 “They [the Bandar-log] had brought the boy to the Lost City … Mowgli had never seen an Indian city before, and though this was almost a heap of ruins it seemed very wonderful and splendid.
 Some king had built it long ago on a little hill.